 \section{Atmospheric characterization of the planet}

 To characterize the planet's atmosphere, we fit grids of atmospheric models in Sect.~\ref{subsec:atm_modeling} and similarly for the host binary star in Sect.~\ref{subsec:binary_stars}.
-We perform a cross-correlation analysis in Sect.~\ref{subsec:cc_analysis}, and assess the overall atmospheric properties in Sect.~\ref{subsec:planet_atm_param}.
+We perform a cross correlation analysis in Sect.~\ref{subsec:cc_analysis}, and assess the overall atmospheric properties in Sect.~\ref{subsec:planet_atm_param}.